jg-digital-media/jgdm-woocommerce-selectors/README.md

         // Author information and Search Form - Try using a first-child CSS Selector for
-        // ul elements that are children for the div element with an ID for #sidebar ul {
+        // ul elements that are children for the div element with an ID of #sidebar ul {

             li {